NikolettaMatsur/SIRS-RRRD/README.md

 ![backup_restored](images/backup_restored.PNG)

 ### Run the canary files
+To run the canary files we must first install ```sudo apt install inotify-tools```

 The sys admin must copy the file ```<project-root>/RRRD-Server/canary.sh``` to every folder he wishes to protect and in each of this folders he must execute:

  ```bash
  $ cd <folder>